vanshg/MacAssistant/README.md

 A project that integrates the Google Assistant into macOS, using the Google Assistant SDK.

-*"Google Assistant is now on over 100 million devices" - Sundar Pichai @ Google I/O*
+*Google Assistant “is now on over 500 million devices”  - Scott Huffman @ Google I/O 2018*

 MacAssistant can bring that number to 200 million